SkymouseStudios/skymse-jekyll/_drafts/a-walk-through-branding-skymouse.md

 * Make the web experience as easy and as friendly as possible
 * Mobile-friendly

-This is for midsized to large companies that are serious about their website and their brand.
+This is for mid-sized to large companies that are serious about their website and their brand.

 * Site is editable by admins and non-technical staff
 * New site is a platform we can continue to build upon and add new features
 * New profile pictures and descriptions for everyone
 * A cohesive brand with brand guidelines to help grow consistently into the future
-* User Experience (UX) testing and interating
+* User Experience (UX) testing and iterating
 * Advanced integrations with 3rd party apps (Salesforce)
 * Easy to use on the back end
 * Blogging platform
-* MailChimp Integrations
+* Mailchimp Integrations
 * Online store integrations
 * Advanced site search feature
 * Real Estate Listings